Upperclass Living Learning Communities

 - Ableism obstacle course

 The Pitt Business Global Leadership Living Learning Community (LLC), in partnership with the College of Business Administration offers students the opportunity to expand on the art of leadership in a global context.
 LLC members will be exposed to local experts and study abroad opportunities to expand their global awareness within leadership.
+This LLC is currently housed in the Quad in an upperclass suite-style residence hall.

 Students participating in the Pitt Business Global Leadership LLC have the opportunity to: